 A one-week unseen written examination, sat in May or June, in which each candidate answers two 2,500-word essay questions chosen from 9.

 or

-An essay, or essay and review, of up to 5,000 words (including footnotes and endnotes, but not including bibliographies) submitted anonymously via Weblearn by 12 noon of Thursday of $2^{nd}$ week of Trinity Term.
+An essay, or essay and book review, of up to 5,000 words (including footnotes and endnotes, but not including bibliographies) by 12 noon on Thursday 2nd Week

 2. Coursework Essay